Westerlund 1 under the light of Gaia EDR3: Distance, isolation, extent, and a hidden population: Discussion

 To investigate how extinction grows in this direction, we implement the following procedure: from the 2MASS catalogue, we take only sources with high precision photometry, by requiring all three magnitudes to have photometric errors $<0.03$~mag.
-We then select objects with $-0.1<Q_{\mathrm{IR}}<+0.1$, corresponding to early-type stars.
+We then select objects with $-0.1<Q_{\mathrm{IR}}<+0.1$, corresponding to early-type stars\footnote{This selection assumes a "standard" extinction law, different from that found by \citet{damineli16} for cluster members, but in all likelihood more appropriate for the foreground population being probed.}.
 By imposing high photometric quality, we are more likely to select objects that are in fact of early type (although, as discussed earlier, there can be some degree of contamination by dusty AGBs, especially among the reddest objects), but we are restricting our sample to intrinsically bright stars as we move to higher distances.
 We obtain a list of 1972 sources, reaching $K_{{\mathrm S}}=13.6$, which is the magnitude of a late-B main sequence star in Wd~1.
 This list is then cross-matched with \textit{Gaia}~EDR3 and the \citet{bj21} list of inferred distances\footnote{Although the simple prior used by \citet{bj21} does not permit us to trust distances to individual stars, here we use them to infer bulk properties of the population, a task for which they provide a satisfactory approximation.}.
 In Fig.~\ref{extinction_run}, we plot the observed $(BP-RP)$ against the distances from \citet{bj21}.
 Only objects with $BP<21$ are included, as fainter sources lack reliable colours, resulting in a total of 1721 sources.